Healthy Recipes using Blue Point Oysters

 - 1 tablespoon sesame oil

-- In a large skillet, heat sesame oil over medium heat and sauté garlic until fragrant.
+- In a large skillet, heat sesame oil over medium heat and add ginger, cooking until fragrant.

-- Add oysters and soy sauce, stir-frying for an additional 3-5 minutes until oysters are cooked through.
+- Add the shucked oysters and soy sauce, cooking for an additional 2 minutes before serving.

 - Salt and pepper to taste